ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-04-aws-organizations.md

 Using conditions in policies is quite useful.
 Tags can be used as conditions using the `aws:TagKeys` condition key.
 To make sure things are tagged, `aws:TagKeys` can be used in combination with `ForAllValues` to make sure the tags just exist OR `ForAnyValue` to have at least these tags present. `aws:RequestedRegion` is a handy way of restricting where resources are created.
 The `Null` condition can be used to require a tag is present.

 ### Service Control Policies (SCP)
 SCP control the maximum available permissions boundary *in the account* that can be applied at the OU or Account level.
 SCP applied to an OU apply to all member accounts.
 SCP are not enabled by default.
-Like regular IAM, without any SCP in place none of the member accounts/OU can do anything; the deny, allow, deny pattern of identity policies are present here too.

-However, this default does not really apply because the `FullAWSAccess` policy is in place initially, which allows access to all services and to manage permissions you write _deny lists_ policies.
-To enable _allow lists_, remove the `FullAWSAccess` policy, and write _allow list_ policies.

 SCP do NOT apply to the management account.
 SCP don't effect service-linked roles.
+There are two approaches to using SCP: _Deny lists_ and _Allow lists_

+_Deny lists_ policies polices are the default; you write deny policies that restrict all the permissions allowed in the `FullAWSAccess` policy that exists by default.

+_Allow lists_, require replacing the `FullAWSAccess` policy with a policy that starts by a Deny of a set of services then an _allow list_ policies.
+Because an explicit Deny overrides any allow, this makes it really difficult to manage.

 ## Resource Access Manager
 Resource Access Manager enables cross account sharing of resources inside an organization or just with other random accounts.
 This is a better alternative than cross-account access using resource-based policies through integration with Organizations, visibility for shared resources and easier, more transparent administration.
 The goal is to avoid resource duplication.